-“Safe harbours” for blood money.
+“Safe havens” for blood money.
 Why are Russia’s assets not being seized in the West?

-"Safe harbours" for blood money.
+"Safe havens" for blood money.
 Why are Russia's assets not being seized in the West?

 The G7 countries have not managed yet to seize Russian money for Ukraine's recovery.